IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

 |github.com 		|Private or public 		|The same github.com repo with {{site.data.keyword.Bluemix_notm}} Public.	|
 |hub.jazz.net/git		|Private or public 		|A new repo in {{site.data.keyword.gitrepos}} with {{site.data.keyword.Bluemix_notm}} Public.	|
 {: caption="Table 1.
 Project repos mapped to toolchain repos" caption-side="top"}

+### I see that {{site.data.keyword.gitrepos}} is currently a beta release.
+Will it be available as a full release by the deadline to upgrade my project?

+Yes. {{site.data.keyword.gitrepos}} will be available as a full release by the deadline to upgrade.

+### What will happen to my build definitions in my project when I upgrade to a toolchain?

+If you're building your source code by using Jazz instead of Delivery Pipeline, you must manually migrate your build definitions to Delivery Pipeline in your toolchain.

+If you're using Jazz SCM as a source repo and using Delivery Pipeline to build your code, the source in Jazz SCM will be automatically moved to a Git repo.
+Your Delivery Pipeline configuration will remain the same and will be run against the Git repo.